Nakaya-Ryo/SASPACer/README.md

 ## %pac2ex() : package to excel
 Under construction, stay tuned!

-## Version history
-0.0.4(29May2025)	: Codes were brushed up and enhanced documents 0.0.3(20April2025)	: Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added)
-0.0.2(20April2025)	: Minor updates
-0.0.1(13April2025)	: Initial version

-## What is SAS Packages?
-SASPACer is built on top of **SAS Packages framework(SPF)** developed by Bartosz Jablonski.
-For more information about SAS Packages framework, see [SAS_PACKAGES](https://github.com/yabwon/SAS_PACKAGES).<br>
-You can also find more SAS Packages(SASPACs) in [SASPAC](https://github.com/SASPAC).

 ## How to use SASPACer? (quick start)
 ~~~sas
 /* Preparation to use SPF(core of SASPAC) */